 - If you have issues with throwing up after a rhinoplasty, there is a medication that you can use to reduce the urge to vomit.

-- If you find yourself still having to urge to vomit after your rhinoplasty, talk to your specialised plastic surgeon and discuss changing the therapy.
+- If you find you still have the urge to vomit after your rhinoplasty, talk to your specialist plastic surgeon and discuss changing your medication.

 Can I take Sudafed after rhinoplasty?